ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update1.md

 # Update 1
 ## Week 1
-The first week is about gaining some domain knowledge of our research interest and exploring the [Global Biotic Interactions (GloBI)](https://www.globalbioticinteractions.org/about) dataset.\
+We spent the first week leraning about our research interest ([bees](https://www.wikiwand.com/en/Bee)) and exploring the [Global Biotic Interactions (GloBI)](https://www.globalbioticinteractions.org/about) dataset.\

 <img src="http://clipart-library.com/images/yTk4eXgTE.png" width="200" />\
-We studied the
+During our weekly meeting with the sponsors, we gained substantial knowledge about bees, especially the vital role it plays in global biotic interactions.
+In particular, we want to focus our research on the interactions between bees and plants.\
+There are

 ## Week 2